Meet the Team

-Since 2007, Jared has covered everything from Senator John McCain's campaign for president, to the Jodi Arias trial, to the largest wildfire in Arizona history.
+Since moving to Arizona in 2008, Jared has covered everything from Senator John McCain's campaign for president, to the Jodi Arias trial, to the largest wildfire in Arizona history.

 Jared grew up in New York, and graduated from Syracuse University with degrees in broadcast journalism and political science.

 After internships at News12 Long Island and NBC in Washington, DC, Jared moved to beautiful "Big Sky Country."
 He spent a year at KRTV in Great Falls, Montana, before moving to KREM in Spokane, Washington.